Sonatype CLM for Maven

 mvn com.sonatype.clm:clm-maven-plugin:evaluate -Dclm.additionalScopes=test,provided -Dclm.applicationId=test -Dclm.serverUrl=http://localhost:8070 -Dclm.username=<IQ username> -Dclm.password=<IQ password>

-You can avoid specifying the parameters on the command line by adding them to your
+You may specify parameters by adding them to your

 pom.xml as properties.